Truth and the Social Culture

 Thinking and Moral Considerations

-What Arendt considered to be the fundamental enabler of the tyrannical enframing was the unthinking man rising through the ranks, selected and promoted within the imposed social order, which draws to it such men as will unthinkingly support it.
-In connection with this, she mentions in Thinking and Moral Considerations the trial of Eichmann, which she had written about before, that: “The trouble is precisely that no wicked heart, a relatively rare phenomenon, is necessary to cause great evil.
-Hence, in Kantian terms, one would nee philosophy, the exercise of reason as the faculty of thought to prevent evil.
+What Arendt considered to be the fundamental enabler of the tyrannical enframing was the unthinking man rising through the ranks.
+The social order selects and promotes him within itself.
+It draws to it men who will unthinkingly support it.
+In Thinking and Moral Considerations, she mentions the trial of Eichmann.
+“The trouble is precisely that no wicked heart, a relatively rare phenomenon, is necessary to cause great evil.
+Hence, in Kantian terms, one would need philosophy, the exercise of reason as the faculty of thought to prevent evil.
 And this is demanding a great deal…For thinking’s chief characteristic is that it interrupts all doing, all ordinary activities no matter what they happen to be.”

 The Problem of Thinking